srleecode/domain/README.md

 npm install -D @srleecode/domain @nrwl/cypress @nrwl/storybook @nrwl/workspace @nrwl/angular
 ```

+To more easily use these schematics install the vscode extension comain shematics: https://marketplace.visualstudio.com/items?itemName=srleecode.domain-schematics

+This extension laucnhes the nx console and adds appropriate default valeus based on the command trigger context.

-The following schematics are used internally by this schematic library.
+The following schematics are used internally by this schematics library.

 @nrwl/cypress
  - cypress-project - used for creating cypress project